Arizona Court Records

 What are some examples of felonies in Arizona?

-Felonies in Arizona are classified in six (Classes 1–6).
+Felonies in Arizona are usually classified in six (Classes 1–6).
 This classification is done in order of severity.
 Examples of felonies in Arizona include:

-- Class 1 felony: First degree and second degree murder.
+- Class 1 felony: First-degree and second-degree murder.

 - Class 2 felony: Possession of dangerous drugs for sale, child pornography, first-degree burglary with a firearm, and sexual assault of a child.